tbjorch/LogTracer/README.md

 Log utility allowing detailed tracing of function execution while at the same time masking arguments by name

 ## Description
 LogTracer provides a decorator method, enabling detailed output of function execution to facilitate tracing, while at the same time allowing masking of arguments by argument name.
-On creation, the string varargs provided to LogTracer will constitute a list of argument names whos values will be masked in the log.
+The trace method will mask the value of arguments with a name matching any of the string arguments provided to the method.

 ## Example implementation:
 ```Python